tezos/tezos-mirror/docs/introduction/test_networks.rst

 with the current protocol.
 The latter is also needed to test the proposed protocol and its new features, both to decide whether to vote yes and to prepare for its activation.
-After the intended protocol of a test network is activated (such as Carthage for Carthagenet), the protocol no longer changes because this could break the workflow of some users while they are testing their development, as they may not be ready for the new protocol.
+After the intended protocol of a test network is activated (such as Delphi for Delphinet), the protocol no longer changes because this could break the workflow of some users while they are testing their development, as they may not be ready for the new protocol.
 So every time a new protocol is proposed on Mainnet,